panta82/adequate-cache/README.md

 Minor JSDoc fix

-#### 2020/03/10 - `1.0.0`
+#### 2021/10/14 - `1.0.0`

-The entire library was rewritten to typescript.
+The entire library was rewritten in typescript.
 It now includes full types.
 We now also ship full API documentation, at https://panta82.github.io/adequate-cache/.

 The API has remained fully backwards compatible.
 However, there are a few minor changes, necessitating a major version bump: